 Aside from the risks associated with smoking shrooms, there are, of course, some side effects that you can experience from ingesting or smoking magic mushrooms.
-These are generally not dangerous but can include some unwanted effects, including anxiety, drowsiness, headache, stomach ache, increased heart rate, increased blood pressure, nervousness, anxiety, paranoia, and nausea.
+These are generally not dangerous but can include some unwanted effects, including anxiety, drowsiness, headache, stomach ache, increased heart rate, high blood pressure, nervousness, anxiety, paranoia, and nausea.

-For the most part, these side effects aren’t harmful, but they could potentially be detrimental to individuals with certain medical conditions.
+These side effects aren’t harmful, but they could potentially be detrimental to individuals with certain medical conditions.

 How to Consume Shrooms Safely

 Most users find it easiest to get the appropriate dose by adding dried shrooms to foods — usually peanut butter sandwiches, pizza, or some other tasty food to mask the flavor — and eating them whole.
-Eating your shrooms allows you to dose easily, comes with far fewer dangerous side effects than smoking, and provides a powerful psychedelic experience since none of the psilocybin is degraded by heat.
+Eating your shrooms allows you to dose easily, has far fewer dangerous side effects than smoking, and provides a powerful psychedelic experience since none of the psilocybin is degraded by heat.

 Others make a mushroom tea by steeping ground mushrooms in hot — but not boiling — water along with a teabag and some flavoring, like lemon juice or honey, to cover the taste.
-This method can lead to some deterioration of the psilocybin and can lead to a loss of potency if the water used is too hot.
+This method can lead to some deterioration of the psilocybin and a loss of potency if the water used is too hot.
 However, mushroom tea often hides the undesirable shroom flavor, and it’s a familiar and discreet way to take psilocybin.

 Wrapping Up: Why Smoking Shrooms Isn’t a Good Idea